softwaremill/react-use-promise-matcher/README.md

       {result.match({
         Idle: () => <></>,
         Loading: () => <span>I say "{text}"!</span>,
-        Rejected: err => <span>Ups, something went wrong!
+        Rejected: err => <span>Oops, something went wrong!
 Error: {err}</span>,
         Resolved: echoResponse => <span>Echo says "{echoResponse}"</span>
       })}
     </div>
   )
 ```

-In this example, the parameters of the async function used depend on the user input, so we cannot pass them directly to the hook, but we need to pass them the the `load` function.
-The `usePromiseWithArguments` hook takes three type parameters, the first and last are the same as in `usePromise`, the second one though is the type of the argument passed to the `load` function.
+In this example, the parameters of the async function used depend on the user input, so we cannot pass them directly to the hook, but we need to pass them to the `load` function.
+The `usePromiseWithArguments` hook takes three type parameters (the last one is still opt-in): the first and the last correspond to those in `usePromise`, the second one though is the type of the argument passed to the `load` function.